When it comes to programmatic media, I do consider myself to be one of the OGs. For context, some history:

 To meet demand and best service clients, many advertising agencies during this time created centralized programmatic hubs.
 Programmatic buying is different then traditional media buying in that it necessitates a robust technical infrastructure and complex activation processes.

 Publicis Groupe (one of the largest advertising agencies in the world) formed the first ever knowledge center of this kind called VivaKi.
-It is here and at Havas Media (another large global ad agency) where I had the great privilege to hone my programmatic expertise.
-At VivaKi, I was the first programmatic media planner hired in Chicago.
-At Havas, I was brought on to start up the Chicago operation of its programmatic hub which now functions as Havas' North American trading headquarters.
+It is here and at Havas Media (another large global ad agency) where I had the great privilege to first hone my programmatic expertise.
+At VivaKi, I was the first programmatic media account planner hired in Chicago.
+At Havas, I was brought on to start up the Chicago operation of its global programmatic media center of excellence (formerly known as Affiperf).

-While working and then later on becoming an entrepreneur (New Breed Athlete® and Mufasa Media®), I also earned my Master's in Business Administration and certification in front and backend web development.
+While working, I also earned my Master's in Business Administration.
+Later on, I became an entrepreneur and also completed a certification in front and backend web development.